-Students must reside within the Twinsburg City School District with legal guardian/parent to attend the Twinsburg City Schools.
-A copy of the legal document giving parent custody (in case of parent separation or divorce) is required when students are enrolled.

-IMPORTANT: For the protection of the student, when a custody change occurs for a student already enrolled in school, a copy of the court order giving custodial rights must be submitted, as soon as possible, to a building administrator to be placed in the student's file.
-Please reference Board Policy 5111 for more details.
+Students must reside within the Twinsburg City School District with his/her legal custodian to attend the Twinsburg City Schools.
+A copy of the legal document giving a parent custody (in case of a separation or divorce) is required when students are enrolled.
+For the protection of the student, when a custody change occurs for a student already enrolled in school, a copy of the court order giving custodial rights should be given to the school to place in the student's file.